chriscowley/pelican-chriscowley/content/2013-05-29-enable-developer-options-on-android-jellybean.md

----
-layout: post
 title: "Enable Developer Options on Android Jellybean"
 date: 2013-05-29 21:13
 comments: true
-categories: android
----
-{% img right http://www.android.com/images/whatsnew/jb-new-logo.png  %}This was weird!
+{% img right https://www.android.com/images/whatsnew/jb-new-logo.png  %}This was weird!
 I just updated my venerable ZTE Blade to Cyanogenmod 10.1 (Jellybean).
 I flashed it, then rebooted having completely forgotten to to install GApps.
 No problem, reboot into Clockmod Recovery and install them.
 Promlem: no option to reboot to recovery.
 <!-- more -->

 It turns out that you need to enable *Advanced reboot* in the *Developer Options.
 Problem where are those options.
 In Jellybean 4.2 they are hidden.